bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Sebastian Falbesoner: 00:31:46

 What I first did back then still was maintaining the PRs.
-So I just first built the main PR that includes all the sub-PRs and ran a node just to also have something available already and playing a bit around what the end product would look like and then iteratively I would look at those sub PRS and No, I didn't look at the SEC be parts until recently It always was appeared very scary for me all the cryptography and math stuff but I also ended up doing a little review there.
+So I just first built the main PR that includes all the sub-PRs and ran a node just to also have something available already and playing a bit around what the end product would look like and then iteratively I would look at those sub-PRS and no, I didn't look at the SECB parts until recently It always was appeared very scary for me all the cryptography and math stuff but I also ended up doing a little review there.
-I was lucky enough to join a hangout at the last CoreDev meeting in Ireland where Peter gave an introduction to the LibSecP library and he specifically presented the PR 1129, which is the Alligator Swift part.
+I was lucky enough to join a hangout at the last CoreDev meeting in Ireland where Peter gave an introduction to the LibSecP library and he specifically presented the PR1129, which is the Alligator Swift part.
 So I got a little deeper into that through that.

 Mike Schmidt: 00:32:48

 And you've been now dabbling in LibSecP?
 Maybe just a quick overview of what is LibSecP other than a little bit intimidating and then...
-Yeah.

 Sebastian Falbesoner: 00:32:59

-Yeah.
 Yeah.
 So, what every transactions basically consists of to show proof that the one spending a transaction owns the private key of the address where the funds have been sent to, it includes a digital signature.
 And for that digital signature, we have our own library called LIPSACP256K1.